Lena Horne: Personal life

 Horne also had a long and close relationship with Billy Strayhorn, whom she said she would have married if he had been heterosexual.
 He was also an important professional mentor to her.

+Among her close friends was author Rex Stout, creator of the mystery series featuring the fictional detective Nero Wolfe.
+She first met Stout in the early 1950s when their daughters were classmates at a Quaker boarding school in upstate New York.
+In 1996 Horne wrote the Introduction to a new edition of Stout’s novel, Champagne for One.

 Screenwriter Jenny Lumet, known for her award-winning screenplay Rachel Getting Married, is Horne's granddaughter, the daughter of filmmaker Sidney Lumet and Horne's daughter Gail.
-Her other grandchildren include Gail's other daughter, Amy Lumet, and her son's four children, Thomas, William, Samadhi, and Lena.
+Her other grandchildren include Gail's other daughter, Amy Lumet, and her son's four children, Thomas, William, Samadhi and Lena.
 Her great-grandchildren include Jake Cannavale.

 Horne was Catholic.
-From 1946 to 1962, she resided in St. Albans, Queens, New York, enclave of prosperous African Americans, where she counted among her neighbors Count Basie, Ella Fitzgerald, and other jazz luminaries.
-In the 1980s, she moved into the fifth floor of the Volney, a hotel-turned-co-op, at 23 East 74th Street.
+From 1946 to 1962 she resided in St. Albans, Queens, New York, enclave of prosperous African Americans, where she counted among her neighbors Count Basie, Ella Fitzgerald and other jazz luminaries.
+In the 1980s, she moved into the fifth floor of the Volney, a hotel turned co-op, at 23 East 74th Street.

 Death

-Horne died of congestive heart failure on May 9, 2010.
+Lena Horne died of congestive heart failure at age 92 on May 9, 2010.
 Her funeral took place at St. Ignatius Loyola Church on Park Avenue in New York, where she had been a member.
-Thousands gathered and attendees included: Leontyne Price, Dionne Warwick, Liza Minnelli, Jessye Norman, Chita Rivera, Cicely Tyson, Diahann Carroll, Leslie Uggams, Lauren Bacall, Robert Osborne, Audra McDonald, and Vanessa Williams.
+Thousands gathered and attendees included Leontyne Price, Dionne Warwick, Liza Minnelli, Jessye Norman, Chita Rivera, Cicely Tyson, Diahann Carroll, Leslie Uggams, Lauren Bacall, Robert Osborne, Audra McDonald, and Vanessa Williams.
 Her remains were cremated.